enixam/data-science-shelf/README.md

 - add transitions and animations for error messages

-- optional review
+- like and review system

-- book categories
+- user profile sidebar

 ## Project setup